harimanikanta-bv/devops-assignment/README.md

-# DevOps Reverse Proxy Assignment
+# DevOps Reverse Proxy Project

 This project sets up two backend services (Alpha and Beta) with an Nginx reverse proxy using Docker Compose.